-Here are four more areas where Leap Start Early Learning Child Care and Kindy is a leader:
+Here are five more areas where Leap Start Early Learning Child Care and Kindy is a leader:

-Art – art is everywhere at Leap Start, we and the children proudly display their work and self-expression
+- Art – art is everywhere at Leap Start.
+The children love our Creative Arts Program and we and the children proudly display their work and self-expression

 Great care has been taken to create this “safe risk” environment which encourages children to step outside their boundaries.